Check your case for free

 Rules Committee Submission Accepted

-Full de-staling complete across all 94 federal bankruptcy districts.
-264 unique cases identified where debtors received Chapter 13 discharges despite falling within the Section 1328(f) statutory bar window.
+Full de-staling complete across every federal bankruptcy district.
+391,951 prior filers received Chapter 13 discharges with zero eligibility verification.
+In a verified 7-district sample, 264 sample cases were confirmed violations where debtors filed within the Section 1328(f) statutory bar window.
 Filing-date-to-filing-date methodology per In re Blendheim.

 Legal References